10 things you’ll notice your first week in the Netherlands

 Don’t be shocked because what you’re looking at (and smelling) is a public urinal.
 Gross! 🤢

-Due to the high charges associated with using public bathrooms in the Netherlands, most of which you will be charged a fee of €1 per use, a solution to the rogue-peeing issues has been to install public urinals.
+Due to the high charges WHEN using public bathrooms in the Netherlands, most of which you will be charged a fee of €1 per use, a solution to the rogue-peeing issues has been to install public urinals.

-And, if you’re a dumb Dutch tourist who happens to be under the influence in Amsterdam, maybe you might misidentify public urinals as water fountains.
+And, if you’re a tourist who happens to be under the influence in Amsterdam, maybe you might misidentify public urinals as water fountains (thankfully we’ve never actually heard of that happening). 😅

 picture-of-a-man-in-public-urinal-Amsterdam